johannbarbie/BitcoindClient4J/README.md

 # Bitcoind Json Rpc Client for Java
 [![Build Status](http://staging.37coins.com:4080/buildStatus/icon?job=build_BitcoindClient4j)](http://staging.37coins.com:4080/job/build_BitcoindClient4j/)

 This is a Java library to call the Json Rpc API of the reference implementation Bitcoind.
 The goal is to support all methods listed in the `./bitcoind help`-command.
-The implementation started from version 8.3 of Bitcoind and will not support previous versions.
+The implementation started from version 0.8.3 of Bitcoind and will not support previous versions.
 For further details about the implemented API visit [the bitcoin.org wiki](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list).
+Currently tested version is 0.9.0.

 ## Build